 In some instances, the other party is not moving at the same speed.
 The stress of the case can give them a deer in the headlight feeling.

 Instead of taking proactive action to simply get an attorney, they do not.
 They take their time.
 They wallow in the disbelief that they are in the situation they find themselves.

 In a lot of these cases, the party who has an attorney then presents settlement paperwork to the party who does not have an attorney.
 Instead of getting an attorney, the stress gets to them.
 Maybe some level of pressure is put on them.
 To relieve the stress, they sign the settlement paperwork.

 In the end, the most important thing a party can do is to hire an attorney and not sign anything until they have.
-Legal matters such as divorce, paternity and other family law matters can have long-term impacts.
-It is critical for almost any individual to have an attorney before putting their John Hancock on any document.
+Legal matters such as divorce, paternity, and other family law matters can have long-term impacts.
+Almost any individual must have an attorney before putting their John Hancock on any document.